Molecular Notes: Practice

 - Unlinked references: Roam probably beats Obsidian on this particular point – with one click you can turn all unlinked references into proper backlinks.

-VSCode is an IDE (interactive development environment) that I use for most of my software development.
-I often use VSCode to interact with my Obsidian notes (e.g when I want to do special find-and-replace operations across the entire database).
+VSCode is an IDE (integrated development environment) that I use for most of my software development.
+I often use VSCode to interact with my Obsidian notes (e.g. when I want to do special find-and-replace operations across the entire database).